VA Loans: The Advantages & Disadvantages

 5. You meet the requirements set forth by the lender

-6. Your chosen property meets certain habitability standards
+6. Your chosen property meets specific habitability standards

-7. The property will be your main residence
+7. The property will be your primary residence

 Keep in mind that there may be other requirements you must meet in order to qualify for a VA mortage loan.